 Debark the trunk

-Start by preparing the piece of wood you are using for your carved owl.
+Start by preparing the wood you use for your carved owl.
 Use your chainsaw to remove the bark and sapwood from your trunk.
 The process helps the finished owl sculpture to be weather-resistant and robust.

 Secure your wood and draw the owl

 Secure the trunk onto a sturdy subsurface using a ratchet strap, or screw it in place.
-Be sure that it will not roll away or move as you use your chainsaw to carve it.
+Ensure it will not roll away or move as you use your chainsaw to carve it.

 Draw an owl on a debarked wooden trunk